 10 Ways to Live a More Sustainable Life

 Happy New Year to all our loyal clients and eco-loving friends!
 We are so excited to be entering 2017 with you.
 A new year promises a fresh start; opportunity for growth and change seems to burst from the seams on January 1 each year.
 And as the days pass rapidly by, the promise and opportunity also passes by in swift fashion.
 So often at the start of a new year, we make resolutions that are unattainable.
 We want to, but we just can’t do it 100% the first time around, and so we give up.
-This begs the question – is it really us failing with each resolution?
+This begs the question – is it really us failing with each new year's resolution?
 Or could it possibly be the way we construct our resolutions and annual goals?
 I propose that we not run away from the large goal or resolution, but simply to break it down into much smaller, attainable goals that reflect back to us a feeling of success and completion with each small step.

 This year, our goal is to live a more sustainable lifestyle both in the office and at home.
 On the whole, this broad stroke goal can quickly become overwhelming because there are so many avenues to take and so many ways that convenience could easily trump sustainable goals.
 So we break it down into smaller, more attainable goals.
 First we need to define sustainability.
 By most definitions, this is the act of consciously reducing our carbon footprint by altering methods of energy consumption, natural insulation, transportation, and the foods we choose to consume.
 Big, lofty definition, yes.
-But let’s begin with baby steps and break it down.
+But let’s begin with eco-friendly baby steps and break it down.

 Here are 10 ways you can begin living a more sustainable life today: